jbhesel/Jb/README.md

 ![initvim-junegunn](jb-initvim-junegunn.png)

-You could also write a bookmark in an arbitrary file and link to "init.vim#fzf" by putting your cursor on that text and start the function with ":Je ." or
+You could also write a bookmark in an arbitrary file and link to "init.vim#fzf" by putting your cursor on that text and start the function with ":Je ."
-<leader>je.

 The bookmark has two parts.
 The first part is a search expression for the file The second part is the text, that is search in these files.
 If you use a dot for one part, it is a wild card for all. ".#matrix" searches for matrix in all the files. "matrix#." lists the first line of all files.
 You can omit the following "#.". "matrix" shows all files containing matrix in filename or path.

+":Jr" is the same function, except it assumes to grep your word in all files if the # is missing.
+:Jr matrix  searches in all edited files for "matrix".
+Or you place the cursor over the word matrix and start the funktion :Jr .&lt;enter&gt;

 The workflow is similar to google the web, exept the database are all your edited files.